EliseWindbloom/audio2vmd/README.md

   - Can optionally send the created VMD lips data to another VMD file.
 Using this, you can send the VMD lips directly to a VMD containing things such as an body animations.
 - **Ready for MMD**
   - Will automatically convert audio to wav format if it isn't in wav already.
 Combined with the VMD, they're ready to launch with MMD/MMM.(This won't move/delete your original audio)

+# Requirements
+- Windows 10 or higher (It's possible this may work on other Operating Systems, but was only designed for windows)
+- 12GB or more RAM recommend (it may work with much less RAM as well)
+- 4GB of free Hard Drive/SSD space (if you need windows paging file for a speed boost, it's recommended that you have at least 34GB free)

 # Installing audio2vmd
 ## Install automatically using 1-click installer batch file